paulross/PythonExtensionPatterns/doc/sphinx/source/memory_leaks/trace_allocs.rst

     NewAndDeallocTracker.dump_remaining(): DONE
     cTrackAllocs_dump_remaining_atexit() AT EXIT DONE

-Any live objects will be listed here, these are worthy if inspection as the have not been de-allocated in the normal way.
+Any live objects will be listed here, these are worthy of inspection as the have not been de-allocated in the normal way.